Current as of April 2016

 3.0 Penalty for Violation

-3.1 The member’s membership card will be confiscated and the member suspended by the President or Hunt master in charge.
+3.1 The member’s membership card will be confiscated and the member suspended by the President or Hunt master in charge if a violation is deemed unsportsmanlike, puts safety at risk or any other action that impinges on the rights or privileges of the club or its members through the violation of federal or state game laws.
 The Board of Directors shall be convened by the President to determine the length of suspension.
 Any suspended member will forfeit all hunting privileges and dues.

 3.2 A member whose membership card has been confiscated may appeal this action by appearing before the Board of Directors which may at its option reinstate the member.

 4.0 Individual Hunting

 4.1 Individual hunting is allowed in the counties where the organized hunts are not being held.

 4.2 On an organized hunting day, individual hunting will not be allowed in the county where the organized hunt is being held, except after the conclusion of organized drives and when dog retrieval support is not needed for that day.
 Exceptions: 1)Waterfowl hunting on River Pine (King and Queen County) is permitted during scheduled hunts on other properties in King and Queen County.
 2) During organized hunting days on the River Pine property, waterfowl hunters may hunt the property but may only approach the property by boat.

 4.3 Organized hunting is when two or more hunters collectively hunt by means of man drives or the use of dogs to move game.
 There will be no organized deer hunting on any club property unless it is a scheduled club organized drive.

 4.4 During deer, turkey and waterfowl seasons, follow the procedures entitled “Procedures for Individual Hunting.”

 5.0 Organized Hunting